 Families don’t always get along, especially when money is involved.
 That’s why they often end up in court.
-If you’re currently in a legal dispute that relates to probate, trusts and estates, and elder care concerns, you should know there’s another path to settle your dispute.
+If you’re currently in a legal dispute that relates to probate, trusts and estates, and elder care concerns, you should know that we can guide you to another path to settle your dispute.

 Sadly, we’ve seen many families fighting each other in court.
 And often, the grievances get entangled with history and varied interpretations of events.
 You’re not making any headway and your legal fees are adding up.
-That’s when your attorney may suggest that you consider mediation or arbitration, which can be highly cost-effective alternatives to litigation.Mediation and Arbitration – what’s the difference?
+That’s when your attorney may suggest that you consider us for mediation or arbitration, which can be highly cost-effective alternatives to litigation.Mediation and Arbitration – What’s the Difference?

 Both mediation and arbitration are forms of dispute resolution geared toward obtaining a faster end to a disagreement.

-Mediation is a good choice when the parties are willing to consider compromise as a means of achieving a final resolution.
+Mediation is a good choice when you and the other parties are willing to consider compromise as a means of achieving a final resolution.
 The parties agree on a neutral attorney to act as the mediator.
 The mediator helps the parties understand each other’s positions and works to develop options to resolve the dispute in ways that are mutually beneficial.
 In most cases, the mediation process is done in a day.
-Read more…

-Where mediation is a means to facilitate a voluntary settlement, arbitration, on the other hand, is a more structured, legally binding process.
+Where mediation is a means to facilitate a voluntary settlement, arbitration, on the other hand, is a more structured, legally binding process where you're bound by an arbitrator's decision.
 In arbitration, the parties agree present their case to an arbitrator and be bound by the arbitrator’s decision.
 Here again, the arbitrator is a neutral attorney whom the parties select.

 Areas in which mediation or arbitration could benefit you: